Books on the Dowling Family

 By Dr. Carolyn Rowell Haigler

 This book published in 2002 contains 217 pages of Dowling history and genealogy and includes wills. probates. marriage and death records. census. cemetery records. land records. pictures and several other court records.
+The author passed away in March 2018 and currently it is not known where to get a copy of this book.
+However, it is reported that there is a copy in the Library of Congress.

 It states that the Dowling family history originates in Ireland and that a William Dowling and his son Henry came to the Jamestown colony of Virginia sometime during the Great Migration period between 1618 and 1623 just in time to see the first windmill to be built in America.